 Dealing with a cancer diagnosis is difficult enough.
 We have a dedicated team in place to help you with the paperwork, work with your insurance provider, make a case for your treatment and even assist you with appeals, easing the burden of dealing with cost and insurance coverage so that you can focus on becoming well.

-How Much Does Proton Therapy Cancer Treatment Cost?
+How Much Does Proton Therapy Cancer Treatment Cost in 2021?

 The cost of proton therapy treatment varies by your insurance provider, condition, medical history and other factors such as the number of treatments.
 Keep in mind the cost per daily proton dose may be slightly more expensive than traditional radiation, but the long-term cost can be much less as patients tend to experience fewer side effects that require treatment or medication.
 In fact, recent studies have shown that the cost of proton therapy is lower than other cancer treatment options.